FirebaseExtended/firebase-auth-service-worker-sessions/README.md

   ```
   This will launch your sample app at `http://[YOUR_PROJECT_ID].appspot.com`.

-  Make sure you whitelist the sample app domain as an authorized OAuth domain
+  Make sure you add the sample app domain as an authorized OAuth domain
   in the Firebase Console.

 To learn more about Google App Engine Node.js flexible envionment, refer to